collective/collective.transform.multimarkdown/README.txt

 Introduction
 ============

 This package allows Plone users to include MultiMarkdown syntax in their Plone sites.
-MultiMarkdown is a derivative of John Gruber’s original Markdown project.
+MultiMarkdown is a derivative of John Gruber's original Markdown project.

 To see the improved MultiMarkdown syntax, check out the `Syntax Guide <http://fletcherpenney.net/multimarkdown/users_guide/multimarkdown_syntax_guide/>`_.